-- 4) On Arrogance: The fool always desire for an undue reputation or undeserved honour, precedence among the monks, authority in the monasteries, honour among other families (73).
+On Arrogance, in the Dharmapada Sutra, Chapter V, Chapter on the Fools, the Buddha taught: The fool always desires for an undue reputation or undeserved honour, precedence among the monks, authority in the monasteries, honour among other families (73).
 Let both monks and laymen think, "by myself was this done; in every work, great or small, let them refer to me."
 Such is the ambition of the fool; his desires and pride increase (74).
+In Chapter VII, Chapter on the

-The gods even pay homage to Arhats whose senses are subdued, like steeds well-trained by a charioteer, those whose pride and afflictions are destroyed (94).
-Life is easy for the shameless one who is impudent as a crow, back-biting, arrogant and evil (244).
+Worthy, the Buddha taught: The gods even pay homage to Arhats whose senses are subdued, like steeds well-trained by a charioteer, those whose pride and afflictions are destroyed (94).
+In Chapter XVIII, Chapter on Impurities, the Buddha taught: Life is easy for the shameless one who is impudent as a crow, back-biting, arrogant and evil (244).
 But life is hard for a modest, for one who seeks purity, one who is detached, humble, clean and clear thinking (245).
-He who cuts off five: lust, hatred, ignorance, egoism, doubt; renounces five: attachment to form, to formless, to conceit, to restlessness, and ignorance; cultivates five more: faith, effort, watchfulness, concentration, wisdom.
-A monk who escapes from the five fetters: lust, hate, delusion, pride, false views; is called one who has crossed the flood (370)." - 5) On Doubt: In Buddhist scriptures, the Buddha always taught that doubting is natural.
+In Chapter XXV, Chapter on the Bhikshu, the Buddha taught: He who cuts off five: lust, hatred, ignorance, egoism, doubt; renounces five: attachment to form, to formless, to conceit, to restlessness, and ignorance; cultivates five more: faith, effort, watchfulness, concentration, wisdom.
+A monk who escapes from the five fetters: lust, hate, delusion, pride, false views; is called one who has crossed the flood (370)."

+On Doubt: In Buddhist scriptures, the Buddha always taught that doubting is natural.
 Everyone starts with doubts.
 We can learn a great deal from them.
 What is important is that we do not identify with our doubts.
 That is, do not get caught up in them, letting our mind spin in endless circles.
 Instead, watch the whole process of doubting, of wondering.
 See who it is that doubts.
 See how doubts come and go.
 Then we will no longer be victimized by our doubts.
 We will step outside of them, and our mind will be quiet.
 We can see how all things come and go.
 Let go of our doubts and simply watch ro see the real nature of them.
 This is how to end doubting.
 In short, to see the real nature of doubts will lead practitioners to letting go.
 And as a matter of fact, unless Buddhist practitioners see the real nature of doubts, if not, we can never let them go.
 Practitioners should always listen to the Buddha's teachings on doubts to prevent us from sufferings and afflictions on our path of cultivation.
-In the Dharmapada Sutra, the Buddha taught: He whose mind is not steady, he who does not know the True Law, he whose confidence wavers, the wisdom of such a person will never be perfect (38).
-To be virtue until old age is pleasant; to have steadfast faith is pleasant; to attain wisdom is pleasant; not to do evil is pleasant (333).
-He who cuts off five: lust, hatred, ignorance, egoism, doubt; renounces five: attachment to form, to formless, to conceit, to restlessness, and ignorance; cultivates five more: faith, effort, watchfulness, concentration, wisdom.
+In the Dharmapada Sutra, Chapter III, Chapter on the Mind, the Buddha taught: He whose mind is not steady, he who does not know the True Law, he whose confidence wavers, the wisdom of such a person will never be perfect (38).
+In Chapter XXIII, Chapter on the Elephant, the Buddha taught: To be virtue until old age is pleasant; to have steadfast faith is pleasant; to attain wisdom is pleasant; not to do evil is pleasant (333).
+In Chapter XXV, Chapter on the Bhikshu, the Buddha taught: He who cuts off five: lust, hatred, ignorance, egoism, doubt; renounces five: attachment to form, to formless, to conceit, to restlessness, and ignorance; cultivates five more: faith, effort, watchfulness, concentration, wisdom.
 A monk who escapes from the five fetters: lust, hate, delusion, pride, false views; is called one who has crossed the flood (370)."